NativeScript/docs-v7/getting-started.md

 The install process does the same thing that the `npm install` command does—including retrieving the module from npm, installing the module in `node_modules`, and saving the module as a dependency in your app's `package.json`—but the `tns plugin add` command additionally configures any native code that the plugin needs to use.

-For instance the [NativeScript push plugin](https://github.com/NativeScript/push-plugin) uses both iOS and Android SDKs, and the `tns plugin add` command takes care of installing those.
+For example the [NativeScript push plugin](https://github.com/NativeScript/push-plugin) uses both iOS and Android SDKs, and the `tns plugin add` command takes care of installing those.
 The [NativeScript flashlight plugin](https://github.com/tjvantoll/nativescript-flashlight) needs permissions to use the camera on Android, and the `tns plugin add` command takes care of setting that up too.

 Now that you've installed the social share plugin, let's look at how to use it.